Thenemophilists/shelter_api_talk/README.md

 >By @FloatStudio2024

 ## **Introduction**
-This api uses Golang and Gin framework to create a RESTfyl API that can return a sentence from the hitokoto database.
+This api uses Golang and Gin framework to create a RESTful API that can return a sentence from the hitokoto database.